Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Vision-Language Pre-training Model Safety

 \textbf{Invisible Perturbations} involve small, imperceptible adversarial changes to inputs—whether text or images—to maintain the stealthiness of attacks.
 Early research in the vision and language domains primarily adopts this approach~\cite{xu2018fooling, shah2019cycle, li2020bert, yang2021defending}, in which invisible attacks are developed independently.
 In the context of VLP models, which integrate both modalities, \textbf{Co-Attack}~\cite{zhang2022towards} was the first to propose perturbing both visual and textual inputs simultaneously to create stronger attacks.
 Building on this, \textbf{AdvCLIP}~\cite{zhou2023advclip} explores universal adversarial perturbations that can deceive all downstream tasks.

 \textbf{Visible Perturbations} involve more substantial and noticeable alterations.
 For example, manually crafted typographical, conceptual, and iconographic images have been used to demonstrate that the CLIP model tends to ``read first, look later"~\cite{noever2021reading}, highlighting a unique characteristic of VLP models.
 This behavior introduces new attack surfaces for VLP, enabling the development of more sophisticated attacks.
+Recent work by Wang et al.~\cite{wang2025typographic} introduced a more stealthy multi-image attack scenario, demonstrating that non-repeating typographic attacks are most effective when attack texts are strategically selected for their similarity to the target images.